Mohamed-Adel2/Social-Networking-Project/README.md

 # Social-Networking-Project
-Social Networking app To communicate between people
+Social Networking app To communicate between people with c++